yesbotics/dualsense-controller-python/README.md

 controller.deactivate()
 ```

-Alternatively, you can also use the controller with context manager,
+Alternatively, you can also use the controller with a context manager,
-which activates and deactivates controller automatically
+which activates and deactivates controllers automatically.

 ```python
 is_running = True